 There are many structural and functional features of note in this building.
-What stands out is the post-and-beam pavilion built inside the shop, complete with a peaked metal roof and a wall of rough-sawn pine.
+But, what stands out is the post and beam pavilion built inside the shop, complete with a peaked metal roof and a wall of rough-sawn pine.
 Reed explains that in addition to the maintenance and fabrication functions of the building, this one also has a public function.
 The pavilion lends an outdoor, rustic appeal to client events.
 It features a wood-burning stove and an assortment of cast-iron pots and bans.
 Bathrooms for men and women are nearby.

 The structure is open on three sides and does not noticeably intrude on the work areas of the building.

-The shop itself has two main functions: The largest side, 66 by 120 feet, is set up to service farming equipment.
-The space is accessed by a 30-by-16-foot overhead door and has an 18-foot ceiling.
+The shop itself has two main functions: The largest side, 66 x 120 feet, is set up to service farming equipment.
+The space is accessed by a 30- x 16-foot overhead door and has an 18-foot ceiling.

 The following are other features found in the Reed Brothers shop:

--- The shop features 34 clerestory windows.
-The 3-by-4-foot windows do not open, but they draw in gallons of natural light from their high prominence on the shop's exterior walls.
+> The shop features 34 clerestory windows.
+The 3- x 4-foot windows do not open, but they draw in gallons of natural light from their high prominence on the shop's exterior walls.

 © Copyright 2020 DTN/The Progressive Farmer.
 All rights reserved.